 What Are The Types Of Sick Leave In India?

 Sick or fever leaves are the types of leaves an employee uses when they fall ill and cannot work.
 In India, most companies grant sick leave to their employees after they have served a predetermined amount of time in the company.
-There is no fixed amount of sick leaves determined by the labour law.
+In many locations, labour rules do not specify a uniform number of sick leave days, so organisations often set their own allotments.
 Generally, companies decide on the number of sick leaves to be given to an employee.
-Sickness is an unforeseen event.
-Thus, sick leave applications cannot be given in advance.
-While applying for sick/medical leaves check the requirements of your company.
-Some companies provide 2-3 days of sick leave without any medical certificate but need one when leaves are of more than 3 days.
-Whereas, some companies require a medical certificate from a registered doctor from the very first day.

 Two types of sick leave

-Paid Leave- The majority of companies offer 7 to 15 days of paid sick leave every year.
+Paid Leave: The majority of companies offer 7 to 15 days of paid sick leave every year.
 India’s various states have varying laws governing paid leave.
 For instance, although Tripura only offers 50% pay during sick leave, Delhi offers full pay.

-Unpaid leave- Some companies may offer unpaid sick leaves in case of critical sickness or when employees have exhausted all their leaves.
+Unpaid leave: Some companies may offer unpaid sick leaves in case of critical sickness or when employees have exhausted all their leaves.

 Laws governing sick leaves